Toyota Corolla: Fourth generation (E70; 1979)

 A major restyle in March 1979 brought a square edged design.
-The Corollas had a simpler treatment of the grill, headlights and tail lights while the Sprinter used a slightly more complex, sculptured treatment.
+The Corollas had a simpler treatment of the grille, headlights and tail lights while the Sprinter used a slightly more complex, sculptured treatment.
 The new A series engines were added to the range as a running change.
 This was the last model to use the K "hicam" and T series engines.
 Fuel injection was introduced as an extra cost option on Japanese market vehicles.

 The wagon and van continued to be made until June 1987 after the rest of the range was replaced by the E80 generation.